ikennaezef/socialstream-backend/README.md

 # SocialStream Backend

-Backend for the SocialStream App
+Backend for the SocialStream App.
+The frontend code can be found [HERE](https://github.com/ikennaezef/socialstream-frontend)